 Blue Holes of the Bahamas – King Kong

 There are other, currently more well-known, blue holes; like The Great Blue Hole in Belize’s Great Barrier Reef, but The Bahamas beat them all!
-Andros is called the ‘Blue Hole Capital of the World’ and is home to the second deepest blue hole in the world, Dean’s Blue Hole.
+Andros is called the ‘Blue Hole Capital of the World’.
+On top of this, the second deepest blue hole in the world, Dean’s Blue Hole, is also located in The Bahamas on Long Island.

 On our Bahamas itineraries, we visit King Kong’s Blue Hole, better known as the “Great Blue Hole” in Andros.
 King Kong’s Blue Hole is the second deepest ocean blue hole in the Bahamas.
 The entrance to Kong is at 12 metres and, because it’s connected to other holes inland, it is affected by the tides – which provides a rather weird feeling.
 We make sure we dive it at the right time as the blue hole acts as a massive siphon “blowing” and “sucking” with the tides.